hube12/DungeonCracker/README.md

 - X and Z coordinates
 - The Dungeon Seed (aka Structure Seed)
 - General awareness of the biome the spawner block is in (this really only matters for 1.16+)
-- Minimum 2 dungeons for a seed on versions below 1.13(exclusive), single-dungeon-seed-mode is compatible with 1.13+
+- Minimum 2 dungeons for a seed on versions 1.12 and below, single-dungeon-seed-mode is compatible with 1.13+

 # Dungeon Sequences